 - swelling of your face, eyes, lips, tongue, or throat

 - chest pain or tightness

-The most common side effects of TAMIFLU when used for treatment of the flu include nausea and vomiting.
+The most common side effects of TAMIFLU when used for treatment of the flu include nausea, vomiting, and headache.

-The most common side effect of TAMIFLU when used for prevention of the flu include nausea, vomiting, diarrhea, and stomach (abdomen) pain.
+The most common side effect of TAMIFLU when used for prevention of the flu include nausea, vomiting, headache, and pain.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 - Store TAMIFLU capsules at room temperature between 68°F to 77°F (20°C to 25°C).

 - Store TAMIFLU for oral suspension in the refrigerator for up to 17 days between 36°F to 46°F (2°C to 8°C)

 - Store TAMIFLU for oral suspension for up to 10 days at room temperature between 68°F to 77°F (20°C to 25°C).